 With great pleasure do we announce that the beautiful lady pictured here joined Team Directors Lounge on Tuesday as a cognitive mentor.
 Not much bigger than a Katz she will become a great asset for the future of the whole cinematic universe.

+How should public space be defined, in our times? - this question has been the point of departure for Klaus W. Eisenlohr's project in Hannover.
+The resulting film by the Berlin filmmaker and artist takes the viewer on a visual trip through the larger urban area of Hannover and shows portraits of places of various urban qualities.
 This visual and spatial exploration is being complemented with investigations of "place-making": Public interventions by artists, scenes of everyday public life played by youths, and conversations with local city planers converge in a multi-facetted reflection on public space.
 In cinematography and visual montage Klaus W. Eisenlohr has accomplish his own personal film language, based on experimental documentary and avant-garde film.
 Thus, the filmmaker has conceived a complex film essay about everyday urban spaces in the modern European city. more

 expand for german text